 Elevation: 11,019 ft

-Climbing and access information for this peak is found on pages 302 and 303.
+Climbing and access information for this peak is on Pages 302-303 of the book.
 Livingston Douglas provided updated information for the Northwest Ridge Route.

-Flatiron Mountain is the 122nd highest Idaho peak.
-It often climbed in conjunction with an ascent of nearby Big Creek Peak via a strenous scramble along the connecting ridge.
+Flatiron Mountain is the 122nd-highest Idaho peak.
+It is often climbed in conjunction with nearby Big Creek Peak via a strenuous scramble along the connecting ridge.
+USGS Big Creek Peak

-FST-075/North Fork Big Creek Trail.
+FST-075/North Fork Big Creek Trail [(C)(4)(a) on Page 317].
 I climbed the West Ridge Route on Big Creek Peak then descended the Southeast Ridge Route on Big Creek Peak to reach the Big Creek Peak/Flatiron Mountain saddle at 10,500 feet.